Skip to content

 Nuts & Bolts-Clutching At Straws

-Palliatives, pain-killers or band-aids: take your pick We are so frozen in the headlights of the on rushing slowdown that even a flicker leads us to believe that we have seen friendly djinns in the darkness.
-It is clear that Narendra Modi’s sixth year in power will be his worst in economics terms.
-The GDP…
+Palliatives, pain-killers or band-aids: take your pick We are so frozen in the headlights of the onrushing slowdown that even a flicker leads us to believe that we have seen friendly djinns in the darkness.
+It is clear that Narendra Modi’s sixth year in power will be his worst in economic terms.
+The GDP is…

 This website was created and developed, and is being maintained, by the Digital Empowerment Foundation.